maa786/SastaTicket-Datathon/README.md

 # SastaTicket-Datathon
+## What are you to do?
+Ahmed is a customer of Sastaticket.pk.
+He is planning to fly from Karachi to Islamabad for his brother’s wedding and is currently in the process of choosing tickets.
+Ahmed has to go to Islamabad but Ahmed also wants to save some money in the process, so he chooses to wait instead of buy now, simply because ticket prices are just too high.
+Is this the right decision?
+Won’t ticket prices increase in the future?
+Perhaps there is a sweet-spot Ahmed is hoping to find and maybe he just might find it.
+This is the problem that you will be tackling in this competition.
+Can you predict future prices accurately to such a degree that you can now tell Ahmed - with confidence - that he has made the wrong decision.
+Your task boils down to generating optimal predictions for flight prices of multiple airlines.
+If successful, your model will contribute greatly to Sastaticket’s rich and diverse set of operating algorithms.

 Sastaticket will provide you with a train/test dataset.
 This synthetic dataset contains records which act as search data.
 For example, if someone was to come on to Sastaticket’s website and search for a flight, this data would be recorded.